 - Fully Customizable Framework: While Liberum is generally considered to be a lightweight help desk software product, it’s quite heavy on customization.
 For starters, Liberum’s open-source structure alone gives you the freedom to reconfigure its underlying code according to your precise system needs.
 When it comes to system integration, Liberum is flexible enough to be seamlessly embedded with any database (Access or SQL), and user authentication (NT, integrated, or database held) in your MSP company.
 Then once you’re done, you can proceed with appearance customization, which shouldn’t be a problem either.
-You just need to edit the HTML code on Liberum’s graphical interface and you’ll have yourself a ticketing system that blends in perfectly with your website.
+You just need to edit the HTML code on Liberum’s graphical interface and you’ll have yourself an MSP ticketing system that blends in perfectly with your website.

 5. Faveo Help Desk

 Faveo Help Desk is yet another ticketing system that was developed to help startups and small to medium-sized enterprises with their customer support operations.